Foraminal stenosis symptoms

 - The feeling of pins and needles or extreme heat

-It is vital that a patient who is experiencing incontinence of the bladder or bowels, deep pain, or extreme muscle weakness go to the emergency room immediately.
+In rare cases, spinal degeneration and its resulting nerve compression can require emergency treatment.
+For example, it is vital that a patient who is experiencing incontinence of the bladder or bowels, excessive pain or extreme muscle weakness in the legs go to the emergency room right away.
 These symptoms could be a sign of cauda equina syndrome, a potentially serious disorder that requires urgent medical attention.